YashSaini99/Rex_RotH/README.md

 ## Support

-Join our Discord server for support, updates, and to meet others using **RexROtH**:
+Join our Discord server for support, updates, and to meet others using **RexRotH**:

 [![Discord](https://img.shields.io/discord/675435709829742602)](https://discord.gg/eJEBv7mRuJ)